Passenger's video captures last moments before Nepal crash

 “She was a very good pilot and very experienced,” Yeti Airlines spokesperson Pemba Sherpa said of Khatiwada.

-Sherpa said Khatiwada was a “skilled pilot” with a “friendly nature” and had risen to the rank of captain after flying thousands of hours since joining the airline in 2010.
+Sherpa said Khatiwada was a “skilled pilot” with a “friendly nature” and had risen to the rank of captain after flying thousands of hours since joining the airline.

 “We have lost our best,” Sherpa said.

-Note: This version has corrected the year Khatiwada started flying for the airline to 2010, not 2020.